Town Center Potential Impacts - Traffic

 Who will pay for improvements?

 As with all developments within the city, the developer pays for all infrastructure to serve their project.
 The city may step in to fill off-site gaps in infrastructure where needed.
 This is paid for by impact fees and is the intended use of impact fees.
 The Town Center has produced nearly $5 million in street impact fees and over $1 million in park impact fees.
-For the remainder of Town Center, the city is estimated to receive between $27 and $36 million in street impact fees and $14 million and $19 million in park impact fees, which can be utilized to address gaps in infrastructure and ensure impacts are mitigated.
+In either build-out scenario, the Town Center will continue to collect millions of dollars in impact fees that will help fund developing, expanding, and improving the roads, parks, and schools that support its growth.